Concerns About Dementia in Midlife: What’s Normal, What’s Not, and What You Can Do

 Why do worries about dementia often peak in midlife?

-What actually happens to memory in midlife
+What happens to memory in midlife?

-What’s normal and what’s worth checking
+What’s normal and what’s worth checking?

 Generally normal in midlife: